 - Troubleshoot and repair faults in low voltage electrical apparatus and circuits

 - Apply environmentally and sustainable procedures in the energy sector.

-- We develop customised Apprentice Training Plans face to face with the employer and the student to ensure your apprentice is learning the right skills for your business
+- We develop customised apprentice training plans in person with the employer and the student to ensure your apprentice is learning the right skills for your business

-- We provide education & coaching to employers around the supervision ratio & requirements
+- We provide education and coaching to employers around the supervision ratio and requirements

 - We work in partnership with Australian Apprenticeship Networks

-- We will train both theory and practical skills in-house in our electrical workshop with your apprentice
+- We train both theory and practical skills in-house in our electrical workshop with your apprentice

 - We only employ industry-current trainers/assessors

 - We offer support to employers for performance management of apprentices as required

-- More career opportunities and upskilling and productivity gains
+- More career opportunities, upskilling and productivity gains

-- Apprenticeships & Traineeships across Brisbane, Gold Coast, Sunshine coast, Morayfield, Ipswich & South East Queensland.
+- Apprenticeships and Traineeships across Brisbane, Gold Coast, Sunshine Coast, Morayfield, Ipswich and South East Queensland.

 DELIVERY OPTIONS & OUTCOMES

 - Delivery model is at our Yatala branch as agreed in the training plan

 - Assessment includes combination of knowledge, skills observation and employer reports

-- Apprenticeship arrangements are over a Nominal Term: 48 Months, criteria applies.
+- Apprenticeship arrangements are over a nominal term of 48 months (criteria apply)

 - Apprenticeship probation is 90 days

 - More information available in our student handbook.

 Students with prior qualifications and/or statements of attainment may be eligible for credit transfer.